TymoteuszChatys/YoutubeDownloader/README.md

 =

-Edit the populate_db() function in the python script to add the channels that you want. you can also set 'n' - the number of past videos to download here to.
+Edit the populate_db() function in the python script to add the channels that you want.

+You can also set 'n' - the number of past videos to download here too.

 Run the script using "python YTDownload.py".